 Jailkit is a set of utilities to enhance the possibilities of chroot jails.
 Jailkit contains a set of tools and config files to automate the deployment of chroot jails.
 Jailkit also contains various tools to limit user accounts to specific files or specific commands, configured from a config file.
 Setting up a chroot shell, a shell limited to some specific command, or a daemon inside a chroot jail is a lot easier and can be automated using these utilities.

-Jailkit is a specialized tool that is developed with a focus on security.
+Jailkit is a specialized set of tools that is developed with a focus on security.
 It will abort in a secure way if the configuration, the system setup or the environment is not 100% secure, and it will send useful log messages that explain what is wrong to syslog.

-Jailkit is known to be used in network security appliances from several leading IT security firms, internet servers from several large enterprise organizations, internet servers from internet service providers, as well as many smaller companies and private users that need to secure cvs, sftp, shell or daemon processes.
+Jailkit is very stable software with a very stable and high quality codebase.
+It is known to be used in network security appliances from several leading IT security firms, internet servers from several large enterprise organizations, internet servers from internet service providers, as well as many smaller companies and private users that need to secure cvs, sftp, shell or daemon processes.

 29-9-2019: Jailkit 2.21 released.
 Jailkit 2.21 is a maintenance release that adds full python 3 compatibility.
 Also the long deprecated jk_addjailuser utility has been removed.

 Download & requirements